ESIT Training Calendar

 • strategies to support the professional growth and development of their supervisees

-• ways assess their own strengths and areas for growth as a provider of RSC.
+• ways to assess their own strengths and areas for growth as a provider of RSC.

 Register here

-Join PFR trainer Carol Good and ESIT Service Providers from across Washington State to discuss embedding the PFR consultation strategies into your everyday coaching practices.
-Participants will explore PFR concepts, share experiences embedding PFR into practice, and receive support and consultation from PFR trainers.
-There will be a panelist of providers (PT, SLP and Educator) attending various sessions to discuss ways to embed PFR practices into their work with children and families.
+Join a PFR trainer and ESIT Service Providers from across Washington State to discuss embedding the PFR consultation strategies into your everyday coaching practices.
+Participants will explore PFR concepts, share experiences of embedding PFR into practice, and receive support and consultation from PFR trainers.
+There will be a panelist of providers (PT, SLP and educator) attending various sessions to discuss ways to embed PFR practices into your work with children and families.
 ESIT Providers must have received PFR Level 1, 2, or 3 training to attend.

 Foundations of Reflective Practice